FairwindsOps/pentagon/docs/components.md

 - get:
     - Creates yml files in `./<cluster_name>/create_cluster.sh` by querying the state of an existing cluster and parsing values.
 For when you have an existing cluster that you want to capture its configuration.
     - Creates `./<cluster_name>/cluster.yml`, `./<cluster_name>/nodes.yml`, `./<cluster_name>/master.yml`, `./<cluster_name>/secret.sh`
-    - `secret.sh` does not have the contect of the secret and will be able re-create the cluster secret if needed.
+    - `secret.sh` does not have the content of the secret and will be able re-create the cluster secret if needed.
 You will have to transform the key id into a saved public key.
     - Arguments:
       - `name`: Kops cluster name you are getting (required).
-Can be set as environment variabl "CLUSTER_NAME".
+Argument can also be set through and environment variable called "CLUSTER_NAME".
       - `kops_state_store_bucket`: s3 bucket name where cluster state is stored (required).
-Can be set as environment_variable (KOPS_STATE_STORE_BUCKET)
+Argument can also be set through and environment variable called "KOPS_STATE_STORE_BUCKET"
     - Example:
       ```
       pentagon get kops.cluster -Dname=working-1.cluster.reactiveops.io -Dkops_state_store=reactiveops.io-infrastructure